Add WordPress SSL and Move from HTTP to HTTPS

 Adjustments in the wp-config.php file

-If you want to enforce SSL and HTTPS in your WordPress administration area or on your login pages, you need to configure SSL in the wp-config.php file.
+If you want to enforce SSL and HTTPS in your WordPress administration area or your login pages, you must configure SSL in the wp-config.php file.

 Just add the following code above the line that says “That’s all, stop editing!” in your wp-config.php file: